LTS5/cmp/doc/source/installation.rst

 At this point, make sure that you have setup the environment variables correctly for the external packages such as Freesurfer and Diffusion Toolkit (The FSL environment variables should be set automatically when installing FSL as described above).
 You should have the environment
-variables: FREESURFER_HOME and DTDIR and FSLDIR.
+variables: FREESURFER_HOME, DTDIR, DSI_DIR and FSLDIR.
 You can check this if you enter in the bash shell (terminal), they should give you the correct path to your packages::

     echo $FREESURFER_HOME